jackhannah95/smr-training/README.md

 # SMR-Training

-This repository contains the code used to train LIST analysts in R. While written to be contextually relevant to work commonly undertaken in LIST, it may also be relevant to other analysts who use SMR data.
+This repository contains the code used to train [LIST](https://www.isdscotland.org/Health%2DTopics/Health%2Dand%2DSocial%2DCommunity%2DCare/Local%2DIntelligence%2DSupport%2DTeam/) analysts in R. While written to be contextually relevant to work commonly undertaken in LIST, it may also be relevant to other analysts who use [SMR](https://www.ndc.scot.nhs.uk/Data%2DDictionary/SMR%2DDatasets/) data.

+### Instructions for Running

+To download this repository, click the green 'Clone or download' button and then click 'Download ZIP'.
+Unzip the folder in a location on the network which is accessible via the RStudio server.

+To open the project in the RStudio server, click File -> Open Project -> navigate to the folder where the project is saved -> open the `SMR-Training.Rproj` file.

 ### RStudio Projects